Privacy Policy

 In accordance with the Privacy and Electronic Communications Regulations 2003 (PECR), we use the following cookies and browser storage mechanisms:

-• Authentication cookies - set by Supabase to maintain your signed-in session.
+- Strictly necessary cookies and storage - authentication cookies (set by Supabase to maintain your signed-in session), our session-security cookie, your saved preferences (such as theme), and the cookie that records your consent choices.
 These are strictly necessary for the Service to function and do not require consent under PECR Regulation 6(4).

 Data Retention